-Born in Döbeln on July 31, 1883, Erich Heckel demonstrated a talent for the arts from an early age.
-In 1904, he began his architectural studies at the Polytechnical University in Dresden, where he met fellow student Ernst Ludwig Kirchner.
-Discovering that they shared similar artistic and philosophical sentiments, the pair formed the artists’ association Die Brücke with their friends Fritz Bleyl and Karl Schmidt-Rottluff in 1905.
-In their effort to break from the traditional, neo-romantic style championed by the German artistic establishment, the group (which would later expand to include Otto Mueller, Emil Nolde and Hermann Max Pechstein) drew upon sources as geographically and chronologically diverse as the European Renaissance, Jugendstil, tribal and primitive art, Post-Impressionism, Fauvism and Northern European Symbolism.
-Emulating the Medieval guilds, this fledgling group of German Expressionists fostered an artistic community founded upon a shared belief in spirituality, creative freedom and harmony with nature.
-Members often traveled together, seeking out remote locations that appeared relatively untouched by civilization.
-Along with Kirchner and Pechstein, Heckel spent summers on the North Sea Coast and at the Moritzburg Lakes.
+Born in Döbeln on July 31, 1883, Erich Heckel demonstrated a precocious talent for the arts.
+In 1904, he enrolled at the Polytechnical University in Dresden, where he met fellow architectural student Ernst Ludwig Kirchner.
+The pair formed the artists’ association Die Brücke with their friends Fritz Bleyl and Karl Schmidt-Rottluff in 1905.
+This fledgling group of German Expressionists (which would later expand to include Otto Mueller, Emil Nolde and Hermann Max Pechstein) sought to break from the traditional, neo-romantic style championed by the German artistic establishment.
+Heckel and his Brücke colleagues fostered an artistic community founded upon a shared belief in spirituality, creative freedom and harmony with nature.
+To this end, members often traveled together to remote locations that appeared untouched by civilization, such as the North Sea Coast and the Moritzburg Lakes.

 Eminently practical, Heckel dedicated himself to Die Brücke’s administrative aspects, serving as treasurer and secretary, often designing the posters and invitations for the collective’s exhibitions.
 He also became the unofficial mediator of disputes between members.
 Like the overwhelming majority of the Brücke artists, Heckel was self-taught and learned from his peers.
 Also like his fellows, he gravitated toward printmaking, particularly woodcut.